SwiftLaTeX/SwiftLaTeX/README.md

 If you want to host the file server by yourself, you can checkout another repo: https://github.com/elliott-wen/texlive-server

 ### About Engines
-Currently, this engines are built atop pdftex.
+Currently, this engine is built atop pdftex.
 So no unicode supported.
 We are working to port xetex in future release.
 The engine source code is hosted in https://github.com/SwiftLaTeX/PdfTeXLite.
 It is unusable so far as we need more time to upload and tidy up the source codes.
 Stay tuned.